-All required documents including three letters of recommendation, application, official transcripts, GMAT test scores, goal statement, and resume must be received in the Office of Graduate Studies (Millican Hall 230) by the university’s deadline.
-Consideration for financial assistance will begin for applications received by January 15, 2018.
+All required documents including three letters of recommendation, application, official transcripts, GMAT test scores, goal statement, and resume must be received in the College of Graduate Studies (Millican Hall 230) by the university’s deadline.
+Consideration for financial assistance will begin for applications received by January 15, 2020.

 Our Faculty & Program

 Our faculty rank among the most productive in the country and are actively involved in the leadership of the field’s leading professional associations and journals.

 In addition, our low student / faculty ratio and collaborative environment ensure you will work closely with our faculty on research.

 Upon graduation, our students are highly recruited for academic positions at universities nationwide.
 Top schools include:

 - University of Georgia